 - Flexible contracts allow scaling as your business grows

-For growing businesses, the cost savings alone make virtual CIO consulting an attractive option.
+For growing businesses, virtual CIO consulting delivers cost savings that make it an attractive alternative to traditional IT leadership.
 According to TechRepublic, small and mid-sized businesses can save an average of $100k annually by leveraging a vCIO instead of hiring a traditional CIO.

 Flexibility and Scalability